temporalio/documentation/docs/application-development/foundations.md

 For information on configuring TLS to secure network communication with and within Temporal Cluster, see [Temporal Customization Samples](https://github.com/temporalio/samples-server).

-For more information about TLS, see [How to manage certificates](cloud/how-to-manage-certificates-in-temporal-cloud.md) in the Temporal Cloud user guide.
+For more information about mTLS, see [How to manage certificates](cloud/how-to-manage-certificates-in-temporal-cloud.md) in the Temporal Cloud user guide.

 <Tabs
 defaultValue="go"